-Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.
+Unexplained weight loss in your horse is a cause for concern for any horse owner.
+Luckily, many causes of weight loss are straightforward to diagnose and address.

-If your horse is losing body condition, it could indicate an undiagnosed health problem or it may be time to consider changes to your horse’s feeding and management.
+If your horse is losing body condition, it could indicate an undiagnosed medical issue or it may simply indicate that your current feeding and management program is no longer working for your horse.

 In this article, we will review some of the top reasons why your horse may be losing weight and suggest management strategies to support healthy weight maintenance.
 We will also discuss how to feed a horse to promote weight gain.